nachocab/clickme/README.md

 # clickme

-**clickme** is a package that lets you use R objects as input for JavaScript visualizations.
+**clickme** is an R package that lets you plot your R data as interactive JavaScript visualizations.

-JS libraries like [D3.js][] or [Raphaël.js][] can be used to generate awesome visualizations that run on the browser, with a high level of interactivity and flexibility.
-Unfortunately, they are hard to access within R. The design goal of **clickme** is to make them as easy to use as the base `plot()` function.
+[D3.js][] or [Raphaël.js][] are two visualization libraries that can be used generate powerful interactive plots that run on the browser.
+Unfortunately, they are hard to access within R. The design goal of **clickme** is to make JS visualizations as easy to use as the base `plot()` function.

 The variables used in JS visualizations are statically-defined, which makes them hard to customize.
-Instead of using static JS files, clickme works with **templates** that make it easy to specify the input data that will be used by the JS code, along with other graphical parameters of the visualization.
+Instead of using static JS files, clickme uses **ractives** (short for *interactives*—a hat tip to [Neal Stephenson](https://en.wikipedia.org/wiki/The_Diamond_Age)), which are simple folder structures that contain a template file and some configuration options.
+This approach makes it easy to specify what input data will be used by the JS code, it improves reusability, and encourages sharing.

-Each template is embedded into a simple folder structure called a **ractive** (short for *interactive*—a hat tip to [Neal Stephenson](https://en.wikipedia.org/wiki/The_Diamond_Age)), which is designed to improve reusability, encourage sharing, and minimize overhead.

 Want to learn more?
 [See the wiki](https://github.com/nachocab/clickme/wiki).